 - International English Language Testing System Academic (IELTS Academic / for UKVI) with an overall bandwidth of 7.0 or above, with no less than 6.5 in Reading and Writing (must be taken within 2 years of the start of the programme)

-- Cambridge Advanced English (CAE) with a minimum grade of B
+- Cambridge English C1 Advanced: 185 overall with a minimum of 176 in Reading and Writing

 Please note that we will not accept institutional test results.